andriibessarab/tri-tac-toe/README.md

-# ❌⭕ Tri Tac Toe
+# ❌⭕ Tri-Tac-Toe
 ![](./client/public/assets/gifs/single=player-preview.gif)

-Tri Tac Toe is an online Tic Tac Toe game I built as a final project for my ICS3U course.
+Tri-Tac-Toe is an online Tic-Tac-Toe game I built as a final project for my ICS3U course.
 I developed it using React, Three.js, SQL, Flask, SQLAlchemy, and Socket.io.
 It supports multiplayer, single-player, and local game modes.

 The application was originally deployed on Heroku, but it has since been taken down.